Water Utility of the Future: Singapore’s Public Utilities Board

 Capability Building: Combined authority, generation-scale strategy

-The combined regulatory and operational mandate under the Public Utilities Act, the 2061 supply independence horizon providing strategic coherence across a generation-length programme, mandatory industrial recycling requirements from January 2024, and Singapore International Water Week as a global knowledge governance platform position PUB as an institutional model studied by water sectors worldwide.
-The Singapore Cooperation Programme exports expertise to more than 70 countries, generating reverse knowledge flows that continuously refresh the organisation's technical culture.
+The combined regulatory and operational mandate under the Public Utilities Act, the 2061 supply independence horizon, mandatory industrial recycling requirements from January 2024, and Singapore International Water Week as a global governance platform position PUB as a governance model studied by water sectors globally.

 Operational Excellence & Resilience